LabShengLi/nanome/docs/Usage.md

-**This is an explanation of how to use NANOME pipeline on raw Fast5 input.**
+**This is an explanation of how to use NANOME pipeline on raw Fast5 input.
+For specific scenarios, please check [Specific Usage](https://github.com/TheJacksonLaboratory/nanome/blob/master/docs/SpecificUsage.md).**

 The inputs of NANOME pipeline is a folder/tar/tar.gz or txt file list containing raw signal Fast5 files and a reference genome.
 We recommend allocate GPU resources to softwares such as Guppy, DeepSignal, DeepMod and Megalodon, in order to optimal running times.
 We integrated a latest tool METEORE, it depends on other tools' read-level outputs (e.g., Megalodon and DeepSignal), and running METEORE program directly on them, detailed please check [METEORE](https://github.com/comprna/METEORE).